 Use alphabets, numbers, and special characters together to create a solid, unguessable password.
 A good password in today’s cyberspace should look something like this: 3F3c23!#$Zfe345

 I know what you’re thinking.
 How am I supposed to remember something like that?
 The good news is you don’t have to!
-CyberGhost Password Manager lets you store unlimited credentials in an encrypted vault.
-Your passwords are safe and always available for you on all your devices.
+Use a password manager to safely store all your passwords.

 Practice 5: Use Multi-factor Authentication